openoms/bitcoin-tutorials/BTCPayServer/README.md

 * a domain name or dynamic DNS
 * the ports 80, 443 and 9735 forwarded on the router to the RaspiBlitz LAN IP

-Tested successfully on:
+Tested on:
 * RaspiBlitz v1.3
 * RPi4 4GB (2GB RAM is sufficient)

 ### [Automated Script](https://github.com/openoms/bitcoin-tutorials/blob/master/BTCPayServer/btcpay_to_blitz.sh)

 To download and run:
-`wget https://raw.githubusercontent.com/openoms/bitcoin-tutorials/master/BTCPayServer/btcpay_to_blitz.sh && bash btcpay_to_blitz.sh`
+`wget https://raw.githubusercontent.com/openoms/raspiblitz-extras/master/config.scripts/bonus.btcpayserver.sh && bash bonus.btcpayserver.sh on`

 * BTCpayServer, NBXplorer and the .NET Core is confined to the user `btcpay`.
 * The BTCPay data and store settings are stored on the HDD `/mnt/hdd/.btcpayserver` and recoverable on a reinstall / SDcard update.